 attractive Brushed Aluminum Chrome Lower Rear 1/4 Fender Moldings were Standard on

 ALL Crown Models.
-We will replace the original , Ivory Drapery with
+We have replaced the original , Ivory Drapery with

 detailed 'show worthy' still retains the original Makers stamped data plates and

 Cadillac Motor Car ID plates.
 This Coach has all it's original Paperwork,